 Guide to the 2017 EPA Retail Food Refrigeration Regulations

-The new regulations relate to which refrigerants are being phased out and which ones qualify to meet the new EPA guidelines.
+EPA2017 will arrive soon, bringing new regulations for the retail food refrigeration industry.
+These changes could potentially affect you.
+The new regulations specify which refrigerants are being phased out and which ones meet the new EPA guidelines.

-chilled or frozen goods for commercial sale.
-This end-use includes the following categories of equipment: stand-alone
+According to the EPA: “Retail food refrigeration, or commercial refrigeration, includes equipment designed to store and display chilled or frozen goods for commercial sale.
+This end-use includes the following categories of equipment: stand-alone equipment, remote condensing units, and supermarket systems.”

-Zero Zone acknowledges that the 2017 EPA requirements can be difficult to understand and apply to store design
+Zero Zone acknowledges that the 2017 EPA requirements can be difficult to understand and apply to store design needs.
+To help you sort through all the possibilities, we offer this document to narrow down the available options.
+A methodical approach is recommended, involving four critical steps:

 - Determine if the system is a supermarket system (rack) or remote condensing unit.